Matb85/shortercss/README.md

 console.log(reducedCode);
 ```

-by default Css Terser will look at the root of your project for the config file.
+by default ShorterCSS will look at the root of your project for the config file.
 If you don't like this you can either:

 - specify path to the shortercss.config.js if it's in a different directory